A fresh look is a beautiful thing

 It took me over four decades to realize that the desire to change—often, and sometimes drastically—is a gift, not a problem.

-Until recently, I had never lived in the same place, kept the same job, or stayed in the same relationship for more than three-and-a-half years.
+Until recently, I had never lived in the same place, worked in the same business, or stayed in the same relationship for more than three-and-a-half years.

 My life has been one reinvention after the next.